10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 Caching is simply the act of storing computed data somewhere for later use and is an incredibly important concept in WordPress.
 There are different ways to employ caching.
 Often we utilize multiple methods.

 ##### The "Object Cache"

 Object caching is the act of caching data or objects for later use.
 In the context of WordPress, we prefer to cache objects in memory so we can retrieve them quickly.

-In WordPress the object cache functionality provided by ```WP_Object_Cache``` and the Transient API are great solutions for improving performance on long running queries, complex functions or the like.
+In WordPress the object cache functionality provided by ```WP_Object_Cache``` (see [codex](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)) and the Transient API are great solutions for improving performance on long running queries, complex functions or the like.

 On a regular WordPress install the difference between transients and the object cache is that transients are persistent and would write to the options table while the object cache only persists for the particular page load.

-On environments with a persistent caching mechanism (eg. Memcache) enabled, the transient functions become wrappers for the normal ```WP_Object_Cache``` functions.
+On environments with a persistent caching mechanism (i.e. [Memcache](http://memcached.org/)) enabled, the transient functions become wrappers for the normal ```WP_Object_Cache``` functions.
 The objects are identically stored in the object cache and will be available across page loads.

 However, as the objects are stored in memory you need to consider that these objects can be cleared at any time and your code must be constructed in a way that it would not rely on the objects being in place.